-Correct Furrows, a Droopy Eyelid Look, and More in the Philadelphia, Bryn Mawr, and Newtown Square Areas
+Correct Furrows, a Droopy Eyelid Look, and More in the Bryn Mawr, Newtown Square, and Philadelphia Areas

 A brow lift, also known as a forehead lift, focuses on the area between your eyes and hairline.
 People choose to undergo a brow lift in the Bryn Mawr, Newtown Square, and Philadelphia area to correct droopy eyelids and the furrowed brow expression that they feel makes them look tired or angry all the time.
 A brow lift can soften your look by: